Departments and Classes

 Middle School Performing Arts Courses

 The Middle School performing arts program includes a progression of formal classes in dance, drama, music, and production technology, and an array of performing ensembles.
-Additional performing arts workshops (such as dance choreography and drama club) and private music lessons are also available in the fee-based Afterschool Enrichment program.
+Additional performing arts workshops (such as dance choreography) and private music lessons are also available in the fee-based Afterschool Enrichment program.

 Grades 6 and 7